microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.VideoCamera.md

 # Filming
 After you have calibrated your rig, you will be ready to film HoloLens experiences with your video camera.
 For more information on filming, see [here](../src/SpectatorView.Unity/Assets/SpectatorView/Scripts/Compositor/README.md).

+# Troubleshooting

+### __Issue:__ Elgato capture card failing to initialize
+The Elgato HD 60S capture card requires USB 3.0 to work correctly.
+If the capture card is plugged into your PC with a non USB 3.0 cord/port, it will still register in Device Manager.
+However, it will fail to initialize with the Compositor when filming your application.
+Typically, you can more easily troubleshoot issues with your elgato capture card not initializing correctly in elgato supported software.
+To find elgato supported software to test your HD 60S capture card, look [here](https://www.elgato.com/en/gaming/downloads).